EONCreator/eoncreator/README.md

 ## Backend developer

 ## 🚀 About Me
 Hello!
-I'm a passionate backend developer with a strong focus on the .NET ecosystem.
+I'm a backend developer with a strong focus on the .NET ecosystem.
 I specialize in building scalable, high-performance, and reliable server-side applications using modern technologies and best practices.

 ## 🛠️ Tech Stack
 ### **Core Technologies**